-3.2.
-Anchoring Function not in network of attachment
+4. IP address anchored not in current network of attachment

-The anchoring function of the IP address at MN's side of a flow may not be at the access router to which the MN is attached.
+The IP address at MN's side of a flow may be anchored not at the access router to which the MN is attached.

-An example when an MN moves to a new network is as follows.
-The MN has an ongoing session which was initialized in a prior network (Net1) of attachment using an IP address belonging to the network where it was initialized as described in Section 3.1.
-When the flow is unable to change its IP address it may continue to use its original IP address so that the anchoring function of the IP address is not in the current network of attachment but in the network where the original IP address belongs.
+An example when an MN moves to a new network is as follows. has an ongoing session which was initialized in a prior network (Net1) of attachment using an IP address belonging to the network where it was initialized as described in Section 3.
+When the flow is unable to change its IP address it may continue to use its original IP address so that the IP address is anchored not in the current network of attachment but in the network where the original IP address belongs.
 Mobility support is needed to enable the flow to use this original IP address.